jdw1996/jdw1996.github.io/_src/2020-04-12-state-nickname-teams.md

 <img src="img/state-nickname-teams/fl-uniforms.svg" style="width: 600px; height: 900" />

 I played around with several different colour schemes, including yellow/orange/double green and yellow/orange/black/turquoise, but ultimately the cleaner look of yellow/orange/black prevailed.
-As you can see, I added green for the alligator on the alternate jersey, and I considered adding more green throughout that jersey as well, but eventually decided to focus on team colours outside of the necessary green in the logo.
+As you can see, I added green for the alligator on the alternate jersey, and I considered adding more throughout that jersey as well, but eventually decided to focus on team colours outside of the necessary green in the logo.
 The black base with orange and yellow gives it a strong ['80s Canucks vibe](http://www.sportslogos.net/logos/view/f26e97kyhdhn4m9v338hh7316/Vancouver_Canucks/1986/Dark_Uniform), but I think the colour scheme makes more sense for a Florida team than it did for a Vancouver team.